malickbax/run-buddy/README.md

 # Run Buddy Website

 ## Description
 An e-commerce type of website that offers fitness training services.
+Website front-end layout if fully adjustable to all computer screen sizes and mobile.

 ## Built With
 * HTML